Berane

 During the medieval period the land of Berane was known as Budimlja (Будимља).
 It was of great holistic, political and economic importance in the medieval Serbian state and its rulers.
 Until 1455, when Turks took the city, Budimlja was part of the wider historical region of Raška, within the Medieval Serbia.
 Since the first Serbian Uprising until its final liberation, fights against Turks were constant.
 Famous battles occurred from 1825 to 1862 when the most important Rudes battle was fought on 7 April in which the Montenegrin rebels won.
 Berane was finally liberated in 1912.
 The town shared the destiny with its country being damaged in both World Wars.
-As Ivangrad, the town was meeting with prosperity and population growth being one of the Yugoslav industrial centres.
+As Ivangrad, the town experienced prosperity and population growth, being one of the Yugoslav industrial centres.
 Although the Civil War in Yugoslavia did not reach Montenegro, the city suffered from it as the industry collapsed and the people started to leave it.
 Nowadays, Berane is one of the poorest settlements in Montenegro so most of the population lives in difficult conditions.
 Despite that, the town remains an important educational, medical, religious and sporting centre, having produced many successful individuals in those categories.

-Berane is administrative centre of municipality of the same name.
+Berane is the administrative centre of the municipality of the same name.
 There are 13 elementary schools, four high schools and four institutions of higher education.
 Having a solid sport infrastructure, the most successful sport collectives in the town are handball club and table tennis club.
 Berane is connected with rest of the country by two-lane motorways.
 It also has an airport which hasn’t been used for a while.
 In 2012, Berane celebrated 150 years since its official foundation and 100 years of being part of Montenegro.